Scholarships for Transfer Students Enrolling in Fall 2023

 Transfer students graduating from an American Honors program with a cumulative GPA of 3.5 or higher who enroll full time at Whitworth to pursue a first bachelor's degree are eligible to receive a $1,500 American Honors Scholarship.
 The scholarship is renewable.
 Recipients of the American Honors Scholarship are not eligible for the Phi Theta Kappa Scholarship or the All-Washington Academic Team Scholarship.
 Contact the admissions office at firstname.lastname@example.org or 509.777.4786.

 Whitworth University All-Washington Academic Team Scholarship

-Military Service Scholarship: $1,500
+Military Service Scholarship: Up to $1,500